 - The personal data that we collect

-3.1 In this Section 3 we have set out the general categories of personal data that we process and, in the case of personal data that we did not obtain directly from you, information about the source and specific categories of that data.
+3.1 In Section 3 we have set out the general categories of personal data that we process and, in the case of personal data that we did not obtain directly from you, information about the source and specific categories of that data.

 3.2 We may process data enabling us to get in touch with you (“contact data“).
 The contact data may include your name, email address, telephone number, postal address and/or social media account identifiers.
 The source of the contact data is you and/or your employer.